-Higher credit scores are seen as a mark of responsibility, and an indication that you can be relied upon to do your job.
+A higher credit score is seen as a mark of responsibility, and an indication that you can be relied upon to do your job.

 People with poor credit may be seen as potentially having personal stress and distractions that would take away from performing their job duties.
-Whether or not either of those is true, employers continue to look at credit scores when making hiring decisions.
+Whether or not either of those is true, employers continue to look at your credit history when making hiring decisions.

-If you simply have a limited credit history, consider writing a letter of explanation if you know your potential employer is performing a credit check.
+If you have a limited credit history, consider writing a letter of explanation if you know your potential employer is going to be pulling your credit report.

 What Can You Do?

-Even if you decide you’d rather pay for everything in cash, there’s no denying that having good credit scores can make your life easier.
+Even if you decide you’d rather pay for everything in cash, there’s no denying that having a good credit score can make your life easier.